Tarr History, Family Crest & Coats of Arms

 - Robert Tarr, who landed in Virginia in 1719

-- Henerach Tarr, aged 23, arrived in Pennsylvania in 1742
+- Henerach Tarr, aged 23, who arrived in Pennsylvania in 1742

 Tarr Settlers in New Zealand in the 19th Century

-- John Tarr, aged 33, a farm labourer, arrived in Port Nicholson aboard the ship "London" in 1842
+- John Tarr, aged 33, a farm labourer, who arrived in Port Nicholson aboard the ship "London" in 1842

-- Christian Tarr (1765-1833), American politician, member of the U.S. House of Representatives from Pennsylvania
+- Christian Tarr (1765-1833), American politician, Representative from Pennsylvania 13th District, 1817-21; Member of Pennsylvania State House of Representatives, 1821-22

 - Frederick H. Tarr (b.
 1868), American attorney and politician

-- The Ancestry and Descendants of Josiah Mendum Tarr and Mary Delia Sawyer by Hugh A. Johnson.
+- 4625 "The Ancestry and Descendants of Josiah Mendum Tarr and Mary Delia Sawyer" by Hugh A. Johnson.